Back to School Resources

 Proclaiming July as Park and Recreation Month is an opportunity for your community and local leadership to officially acknowledge the importance of parks and recreation and the benefits it provides to the people [they] serve. — National Recreation and Park Association (NRPA)

-Park and Recreation Month 2023: Where Community Grows
+Park and Recreation Month 2024: Where You Belong

 Plan a visit to a NYC, NYS or National Park